contentstack/migration-v2/upload-api/README.md

 - `buketKey`: The key for the AWS S3 bucket.
 Default is `project/package 45.zip`.

 ### Local Path
-- `localPath`: The local path to the extracted files. for example is `/upload-api/extracted_files/package 45.zip`.
+- `localPath`: The local path to the extracted files. for example `/upload-api/extracted_files/package 45.zip`.

 ## Repository
 - Type: git